epic-digital-im/epic-ts-npm-boilerplate/SUPPORT.md

 # Where should I ask my question?

-We appreciate that getting started with the Parse Platform can be challenging at times, so we are here to help!
+We appreciate that getting started with the Epic Digital can be challenging at times, so we are here to help!
 As we are a small team of volunteer contributors we ask that you respect our time & effort by reviewing the [docs](https://docs.parseplatform.org) thoroughly as well as checking previous questions on Stack Overflow & GitHub Issues before posting a question.
 If all else fails, see the information below on the best place for your questions.

 ### Code level questions: